apptainer/apptainer-userdocs/quick_start.rst

 <{admindocs}/installation.html>`__.

-If you have an existing version of {Project} installed from source, which you wish to upgrade or remove / uninstall, see the `installation section of the admin guide
+If you have an existing version of {Project} installed from source, which you wish to upgrade or remove / uninstall, also see the `installation section of the admin guide
 <{admindocs}/installation.html>`__.

 ***************************************